cwaage/cs50_labs/README.md

 ## Pseudocode

+**Don't Skip this step!**

+I know you want to get some code into the editor, but this step really can help you focus on creating an algorithm that will convert into working code.

-First, write in `pseudocode.txt` at right some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+First, on a piece of paper write some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
 There's no one right way to write pseudocode, but short English sentences suffice.
 Odds are your pseudocode will use (or imply using!) one or more functions, conditions, Boolean expressions, loops, and/or variables.

 {% spoiler %}

-There's more than one way to do this, so here's just one!
+There's more than one way to do this, so here's just one.

 1. Prompt user for height
-1. If height is less than 1 or greater than 8 (or not an integer at all), go back one step</li>
+1. If height is less than 0 or greater than 23 (or not an integer at all), go back one step
-1. Iterate from 1 through height:
+1. Iterate from 0 through height-1 (using `zero indexing`):
-    1. On iteration *i*, print *i* hashes and then a newline
+    1. On iteration *i*, print *i+2* hashes and then a newline

-It's okay to edit your own after seeing this pseudocode here, but don't simply copy/paste ours into your own!
+It's okay to edit your own after seeing this pseudocode here.

 {% endspoiler %}